dcramer/taskmaster/README.rst

             yield i

     def handle_job(i):
-        # is i the unserialized job
+        # this **must** be idempotent, as resuming the process may execute a job
+        # that had already been run
         print "Got %r!" % i